openmultiplayer/web/docs/scripting/resources/gametextstyles.md

 ---
 title: GameText Styles
-description: GameText Styles to be used in textdraws and gametext
+description: GameText Styles used in textdraws and gametext
 ---

+This page covers everything you need to know about gametext styles, and how they can be used in textdraws and in text rendered for a (single) player.
-To be used with [GameText](../functions/GameTextForPlayer) and [GameTextForAll](../functions/GameTextForAll).
+Mainly used by [GameText](../functions/GameTextForPlayer) and [GameTextForAll](../functions/GameTextForAll).

 ## Text Colors
+It is possible to draw certain parts of your text in different colors.
+To do this, you simply need to use the colour slugs listed below, and encapsulate the part of your text which you want to draw in a specific color (e.g. \~y\~I'm drawn in yellow!\~y\~).
 | Code                      | Colour | Description |
 | ----------                | ------ | ----- |
 | N/A                       | ![](/images/gameTextStyles/-.png) | Default colour, has no code.           |